meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 ## 5. Add a **map** to your sidecar.
 1. Click the **Add media** button at the top of the window (1) and then select the **map** option.
 2. Your available ArcGIS Online maps appear as options to select.
-I am going to add my _Inspection Status_ map.
+I am going to add a _tree_ map.
 3. After adding my map, the dialogue changes to a map preview:
 ![AGOL workspace](img/share/step5a.PNG)<br>